 The symptoms of GvHD can be difficult to cope with.
-In some cases GvHD is a serious, even life threatening, problem.
+In some cases GvHD is serious, and can even life threatening.

-But having mild GvHD could be a good thing.
+But having mild GvHD can be a good thing.
 As well as attacking your body cells, the donor T cells will also attack any remaining cancer cells.

-There are treatments to prevent GvHD.
-Doctors fine tune the use of these treatments.
-They try to lower the risk of serious GvHD as far as possible, but still keep some benefits of GvHD.
+You have treatment to prevent GvHD.
+The aim is to try to lower the risk of serious GvHD as far as possible, but still keep some benefits of GvHD.

-This may help to stop the disease coming back.
+This might help to stop the disease coming back.